 - High fiber — Aids in digestive health

-- High protein — Helps build muscle
+- High protein — Helps build muscle and strengthen bones

 - Vitamins and minerals — Includes potassium, phosphorous, magnesium, calcium, iron and zinc; and vitamins A, B1, B2, B3, B6 and folate.